-Positions: He has been a member of the Boards of Directors of Fincantieri USA Inc., Vard Group AS and Vard Holdings Limited, a company listed on the Singapore Stock Exchange for which he was also a member of the Remuneration Committee.
+He has also been a member of the Board of Directors of Fincantieri USA Inc., Vard Group AS, Vard Holdings Limited, Risparmio Holding S.p.A., Equam S.p.A. and a member of the Investors Committee of the Italian Recovery Fund (formerly Atlante II).